VeraShevelyova/SeleniumTests/README.md

   file
+  it

-4) Click arror next to any method(to run one test case) or next to the class(to run all test cases)
+4) Click arrow next to any method(to run one test case) or next to the class(to run all test cases)